 Curry's 30 lead Warriors to sweep after 121-95 win over Jazz

-Golden State Warriors guard Stephen Curry, left, goes to the basket as Utah Jazz center Rudy Gobert defends in the first half during Game 4 of the NBA basketball second-round playoff series Monday, May 8, 2017, in Salt Lake City. less Golden State Warriors guard Stephen Curry, left, goes to the basket as Utah Jazz center Rudy Gobert defends in the first half during Game 4 of the NBA basketball second-round playoff series Monday, May 8, ... more Golden State Warriors guard Stephen Curry shoots as Utah Jazz's Rudy Gobert and Boris Diaw defend in the first half during Game 4 of the NBA basketball second-round playoff series, Monday, May 8, 2017, in Salt Lake City.
+Golden State Warriors guard Stephen Curry shoots as Utah Jazz's Rudy Gobert and Boris Diaw defend in the first half during Game 4 of the NBA basketball second-round playoff series, Monday, May 8, 2017, in Salt Lak... .
+Golden State Warriors guard Klay Thompson shoots as Utah Jazz guard Shelvin Mack defends in the first half during Game 4 of the NBA basketball second-round playoff series, Monday, May 8, 2017, in Salt Lake City.

 Add your comments below